jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Custom Pod Autoscaler Operator

-The Custom Pod Autoscaler Operator (CPAO) allows for quick and easy creation of CPAs, taking in a Kubernetes custom resource description of the CPA and provisioning all required Kubernetes resources to get it running and allow it to interact with the parts of the cluster it needs.
+The Custom Pod Autoscaler Operator (CPAO) allows for quick and easy creation of CPAs, taking in a K8s custom resource description of the CPA and provisioning all required K8s resources to get it running and allow it to interact with the parts of the cluster it needs.
 See figure \ref{cpao_overview}
 for an overview the CPAO.